Roopali903/Roopali903/README.md

 - 👋 hi i am roopali
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently learning java full stack development
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me roopalichaurasia2gmail.com